kubernetes/ingress-nginx/docs/user-guide/annotations.md

 ### Cookie affinity

 If you use the ``cookie`` type you can also specify the name of the cookie that will be used to route the requests with the annotation `nginx.ingress.kubernetes.io/session-cookie-name`.
-The default is to create a cookie named 'route'.
+The default is to create a cookie named 'INGRESSCOOKIE'.

 In case of NGINX the annotation `nginx.ingress.kubernetes.io/session-cookie-hash` defines which algorithm will be used to 'hash' the used upstream.
 Default value is `md5` and possible values are `md5`, `sha1` and `index`.
 The `index` option is not hashed, an in-memory index is used instead, it's quicker and the overhead is shorter Warning: the matching against upstream servers list is inconsistent.
 So, at reload, if upstreams servers has changed, index values are not guaranteed to correspond to the same server as before!
 USE IT WITH CAUTION and only if you need to!